lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 # Vehicle Detection Models

-The OpenVINO™ toolkit provides a pre-compiled model that has been trained to detect vehicles.
+The Intel® Distribution of OpenVINO™ toolkit provides a pre-compiled model that has been trained to detect vehicles.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-detection-adas-0002